django-auth-ldap/django-auth-ldap/README.md

     % hg push -B new-feature

 Local Mercurial clones and Bitbucket forks are all (typically) [non-publishing][hg-non-publishing] repositories.
 This means that new changesets remain in draft mode and can be modified in a safe and principled manner with the [evolve][hg-evolve-ext] extension.
-The author makes heavy use of [changeset evolution][hg-evolution] and frequently uses it to process pull requests while keeping the history clean and linear.
+I make heavy use of [changeset evolution][hg-evolution] and frequently rely it to process pull requests while keeping the history clean and linear.

 If you're setting up Mercurial for the first time, I recommend you make sure you have the latest version and install [hg-evolve][pypi-evolve] with it.
 Here's a